 Our community orchard is a whole community project - planning, establishing and maintaining an orchard for our generation and future generations.
 The Parish Council is leading the Project with Martlesham in Bloom suporting, and we would love to hear from anyone else in the community interested in the environment and in developing this amenity as a community legacy.
 Marking the 75th anniversary of the end of the Second World War, the orchard was named after local resident Mr Bright, a Holocaust survivor.
 Mr Bright speaks widely to students to share his war time experiences.
 Brights Orchard is located on the western corridor next to the Control Tower - the parcel of land between the Centenary Play Space and Gorseland School.

 We all know the health, educational and ecological benefits that arise from working with and enjoying nature.
 Community Orchards are places for people to come together to cultivate fruit trees, to come together and enjoy the outdoor peace and tranquility an orchard has to offer.
 Orchards offer a focal point for community activities, and provide a green haven in which to relax and wind-down.
 They are also a great opportunity for people to learn new skills – fencing, wildlife watching, horticultural skills gained from pruning and maintenance of the fruit trees and jam and fruit juice making skills.

-How?
-With your help.
-We need enthusiastic volunteers and supporters in the short term to work on establishing the Orchard and in the longer term a dedicated team to permanently manage the established orchard.
-We’ll start small and simple and grow as the community shapes progress.
-Please email email@example.com to register your interest so you can stay in touch and even better get involved.
+We need enthusiastic volunteers and supporters in the short term to work on planting out the Orchard, and in the longer term a dedicated team to permanently manage the established orchard.
+Please email us to register your interest.
 (All information will be handled confidentially in accordance with the Parish Council’s data protection policy)